nmarniesse/pomm-filter/README.md

 # Simple filter implementation for [Pomm Project](http://www.pomm-project.org/)

-Asking a collection of resources is often an action provided with an array of filters.
-But it's not always obvious to handle those filters and build the query accordingly: multi-filters, multi-values for a filter, null values, dates, ...
+Asking a collection of resources is often given with filter needs.
+But it's not always obvious to handle filters and build the query accordingly: multiple filters on different tables, multiple values for a filter, null values, dates, ...

-This library provides a simple implementation to build query's condition from array filters.
+This library provides a simple implementation to build query's condition from an array of filters.

 ## Requirements and installation